Lesser Horseshoe Bat Species Action Plan 2022-2026

 This Species Action Plan (SAP), the first SAP for the lesser horseshoe bat in Ireland, aims to guide, inform and provide structure for the conservation management of this important species between 2022-2026.

-The most recent estimate of the lesser horseshoe bat’s population is 14,000 individuals, though population monitoring indicates that the species is confined to six western counties, occurring in clusters, with large areas that contain few or no colonies.
+The most recent estimate of the lesser horseshoe bat’s population is 14,975 individuals.
+Population monitoring indicates that the species is confined to six western counties, occurring in clusters, with large areas that contain few or no colonies.
 Two recent population genetic studies indicate that this species now consists of four distinct sub-populations that have developed due to habitat fragmentation caused by agricultural intensification and urbanisation.
 The lesser horseshoe bat is listed on Annex 2 of the EU’s Habitats Directive and there are 41 Special Areas of Conservation for which this species is a Qualifying Interest.

 The actions described in the SAP are those considered necessary to restore this species to a favourable conservation status.